yaseenkady/tree.pro/7_endocrine_system/6_adrenal_gland/less/aldosterone_and_cortisol/adrenal_insufficiency.md

 # >

-Blood cortisol
+Low blood cortisol
-(Low.)

-Blood aldosterone
+Low blood aldosterone
-(Low.
-If adrenal gland is the problem.)
+(If adrenal gland is the problem.)

-Blood potassium
+Low blood potassium
-(Low.
-If adrenal gland is the problem.)
+(If adrenal gland is the problem.)

-Metabolic acidosis
+Low metabolic acidosis
-(Low.
-If adrenal gland is the problem.)
+(If adrenal gland is the problem.)

 Weight loss
 (If adrenal gland is the problem.)